-On December 30, 2021, the Company assumed through reinsurance, certain FIA products with index-based crediting that constitutes an embedded derivative.
+The Company has assumed through reinsurance certain FIA products with index-based crediting that constitutes an embedded derivative.
 The cedant hedges this risk and provides the benefits of this hedging as part of the reinsurance settlements.

-Modified Coinsurance Reinsurance Contracts
+Ceded Modified Coinsurance Reinsurance Contracts

-As of December 31, 2021, the Company had approximately \$775 of invested assets supporting other policyholder funds and benefits payable reinsured under a modified coinsurance arrangement in connection with the sale of the Individual Life business, which was structured as a reinsurance transaction.
-The assets are primarily held in a trust established by the Company.
+As of December 31, 2022 and 2021, the Company had approximately \$645 and \$775, respectively, of invested assets supporting other policyholder funds and benefits payable reinsured under a modified coinsurance arrangement in connection with the sale of the Individual Life business, which was structured as a reinsurance transaction.
+The assets are primarily held in trust accounts established by the Company.
 The Company pays or receives cash quarterly to settle the operating results of the reinsured business, including the investment results.
 As a result of this modified coinsurance arrangement, the Company has an embedded derivative that transfers to the reinsurer certain unrealized changes in fair value of investments subject to interest rate and credit risk.
 The notional amount of the embedded derivative reinsurance contracts are the invested assets which are carried at fair value and support the reinsured reserves.
+A funds withheld liability is recorded for funds contractually withheld by the Company under funds withheld modified coinsurance arrangements in which the Company is the cedant.